DevCoop-code/MetalGraphicAPI_Study/MetalBasicKnowledge/RenderingSetup/README.md

 ## Create a Render Pass

-## Present a Drawable tto the Screen
+## Present a Drawable to the Screen
 Drawing to a texture doesn't automatically display the new contents onscreen.<br>
 In Metal, textures that can be displayed onscreen are managed by drawable objects
 <br>